Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

-In Fig.~\ref{fig:pspace} we show a bifurcation diagram (also computed by AUTO) in $(\gamma,\zeta)$ space.
-Periodic solutions bifurcate to the right of the Hopf bifurcation, given by~\eqref{eq:hopf}, and disappear in the heteroclinic bifurcation curve (black) on the right.
+In Fig.~\ref{fig:pspace} we show a bifurcation diagram of the ODEs~\eqref{eq:TW_ODEs} (computed by AUTO) in $(\gamma,\zeta)$ space.
 The red and blue curves correspond to simple equalities of the eigenvalues, as indicated in the figure, and divide the parameter space into four labelled regions, defined in table~\ref{tab:pspace}.
+Periodic solutions bifurcate to the right of the Hopf bifurcation, given by~\eqref{eq:hopf}, into region 3 (except for very small $\zeta$) and disappear in the heteroclinic bifurcation curve (black) on the right.
+In 1D PDE simulations, this corresponds to observing small wavelength travelling waves just after the Hopf bifurcation (in region 3) which grow in wavelength as $\gamma$ increases and disappear at the black curve.
+Note that the dynamics for the PDEs~\eqref{eq:RPS_PDEs} and the ODEs~\eqref{eq:TW_ODEs} only coincide when the travelling wave solutions exist, i.e. betwen the Hopf curve (dashed line) and the heteroclinic curve (black curve).